 Early Intervention programs are grounded in child development and serve young children and their families within the context of understanding the full spectrum of child development.
 Therefore, the Developmental Specialist serves a critical function within the Early Intervention core team.
 Early Intervention programs must employ at least one Developmental Specialist (DSa, DSb, or DSc) [who works at least 30 hours per week] for the first 75 enrolled children.
 For each additional 75 enrolled children, an additional 30 hours per week of Developmental Specialist (DSa, DSb, or DSc) time is required.
 These additional hours of Developmental Specialist time may be a combination of part-time staff.

-E. Early Intervention programs are expected to submit enter required the data requested by the Department of Public Health within the timelines established.
-The timelines for Early Intervention EIIS forms are as follows:
+E. Early Intervention programs are expected to enter data required by the Department of Public Health within the timelines established.

-referral form

-Within 14 days of the first face-to-face meeting with the family.

-For families who are referred to the program but never seen, the Referral Form is submitted within 30 days of the date of referral.

-eligibility evaluation form

-Within 14 days of a completed eligibility evaluation if the child is deemed ineligible.

-Within 14 days of the IFSP signature date if the child has an IFSP.

-IFSP Form

-Within 14 days of IFSP signature date.

-autism specialty form

-Within 14 days of referral to the Specialty Provider.

-discharge form

-Child/family was referred to program but never seen: discharge form due within 14 days of the date child was deemed inactive.

-Child/family receives a first face-to-face visit only; family declines eligibility evaluation or program loses contact with family following the intake visit: discharge form within 14 days of the first face-to-face visit or date child was deemed inactive.

-Child/family receives a completed eligibility evaluation and is deemed ineligible: discharge Form within 14 days of the date of eligibility evaluation.

-Child/family has received a completed eligibility evaluation but family declines services or program loses contact with family: discharge form within 14 days of the date of eligibility evaluation or date child deemed inactive.

-Child/family has received ongoing IFSP services: discharge form within 14 days of the last date of active service or date child deemed inactive.
-(Eligible children may receive services up to but not on their third birthday).
+Referrals should be entered on the day that the referral is received at the program.
+This includes all referrals received by the program.

+All other required data must be entered in a timely manner.

 F. Each program conducts an annual self-evaluation.
 Programs encourage families to participate in the self-evaluation, which should include areas such as: